erkamuzuncayir/solutions-of-introduction-to-computing-systems/solutions/chapter-03.md

 # Chapter 03

-> I share falstad links in some of the exercises those links created with [Falstad](falstad.com).
-This site has a online circuit simulator and I use this site for solve and test solutions of my exercises.
-If you came across those kind of situation, I highly recommend due to very easy use and share features of site.
+> I used to solve falstad for solve some of the exercises.
+Those shared links created with [Falstad](falstad.com).
+This site has an online circuit simulator and I use it for solving exercises and test the correctness of my solutions.
+If you came across this kind of problem, I highly recommend due to very easy use and share features of site.

 1. S
 	1. n-type